Muon beams towards muonium physics: progress and prospects: Introduction

 Muonium ($\text{M}\equiv\mu^+e^-$) is a unique system in muon physics~\cite{hughes2012muon}.
-It is a Coulombic bound state, which could be considered as an isotope of hydrogen, consisting of two point-like leptons, a positive muon $\mu^+$ and an electron $e^-$.
-The transitions between different states can be induced by both microwave and laser spectroscopy.
-In 1960, V.W.
-Hughes \textit{et al.} first observed the formation of muonium in pure argon gas via its characteristic Larmor precession frequency~\cite{Hughes:1960zz}.
+As a coulombic bound state consisting of two point-like leptons---a positive muon ($\mu^+$) and an electron ($e^-$)---it can be regarded as a purely leptonic analogue of hydrogen.
+In 1960, V.~W.~Hughes \textit{et al.} first observed the formation of muonium in pure argon gas via its characteristic Larmor precession frequency~\cite{Hughes:1960zz}.
 To date, a broad platform for muonium physics has been established.
+Compared to positronium ($e^+e^-$), muonium offers advantages of a higher mass and a longer natural lifetime.
 As a purely electromagnetic two-body system free from any hadronic components, it avoids the complexities associated with hadronic and nuclear structures present in ordinary atoms.
-Hence, the energy levels of muonium as shown in \cref{fig:energy_level} can be completely calculated by Quantum Electrodynamics (QED).
-Compared to positronium, muonium has a higher mass and a longer lifetime.
-Therefore, it is an ideal probe in cutting-edge research areas, including atomic spectroscopy, precision tests of quantum electrodynamics and searches for physics beyond the Standard Model (see also comprehensive reviews of K.P.
-Jungmann~\cite{Jungmann:2004sa,Jungmann:2016gak} and T.P.
-Gorringe~\cite{Gorringe:2015cma}).
-Additionally, in the $\mu$SR investigation of semiconductors or insulators, muonium is more likely to be formed.
-It is an appropriate system for investigating weak magnetic fields and hydrogen impurity in such materials~\cite{PhysRevB.92.081202}.
-In physical chemistry, muonium plays a crucial role in characterizing free radicals by $\mu$SR~\cite{McKenzie2013}.
+A complete QED calculation of its energy levels is allowed, as shown in \cref{fig:energy_level}.
+Transitions between certain quantum states can be induced experimentally using microwave or laser spectroscopy.
+Therefore, it is an ideal probe in cutting-edge research areas, including atomic spectroscopy, precision tests of QED and searches for physics beyond the Standard Model (see also comprehensive reviews of K.~P.~Jungmann~\cite{Jungmann:2004sa,Jungmann:2016gak} and T.~P.~Gorringe~\cite{Gorringe:2015cma}).
+Beyond fundamental physics, muonium finds diverse applications.
+In condensed matter physics, muonium is more likely to be formed in semiconductors or insulators, enabling $\mu$SR investigation of weak magnetic fields and hydrogen impurity in such materials~\cite{PhysRevB.92.081202}.
+In physical chemistry, muonium is crucial for characterizing free radicals by $\mu$SR~\cite{McKenzie2013}.